-An increasingly important component of any American medical or nursing school experience is a fourth year rotation at an international institution.
+An increasingly important component of any American medical or nursing school experience is a fourth-year rotation at an international institution.
 The Foundation is a resource for medical students who are thinking of visiting CMC.

-There are currently hundreds of international medical students who travel to Vellore for a fourth-year elective or residency observership.
+There are currently hundreds of international medical students who travel to CMC in Vellore for a fourth-year elective or residency observership.
 Our role is one of service, both to the student and CMC.
 We are happy to provide: